Looking for the best things to do in Lagos, Nigeria?

 Well, you're in luck!
 In this detailed post, I’ll cover 25 of the best things to do in Lagos – from where to eat in Lagos, to the best day trips from Lagos, to the top Lagos attractions, and just generally all the best places to visit in Lagos.

 I visited Lagos in late 2018 for the wedding of my good friend Ademola Adewale-Sadik (whose local advice was very helpful in crafting this list of the top things to do in Lagos, Nigeria).
-I fell in love with the city’s energy, and I bet you will too!
+I fell in love with the energy of Lagos, and I bet you will too!

 Lagos may not be a tourist city and there are frankly not a ton of well-established things to do in Lagos.

 But that doesn’t mean there aren’t tons of great experiences to be had in Lagos, so let's dive into our top things to do!